Last updated on .

 Casa de Juan Francisco Berbeo

 Two blocks east of the plaza is the Horacio Rodríguez Plata Museum and Cultural Center (Museo Casa de la Cultura Horacio Rodríguez Plata).
-It was built in 1954 and opened in 1957 as the first cultural center in Colombia.
-It houses a library, archives, historical museum, and also hosts painting and music workshops.
+It’s housed in an 18th century mansion that served as the residence of the Spanish Governor Lucas González in 1816.
+The museum was founded in 1954 and opened in 1957 as the first cultural center in Colombia.
+It houses a library, archives, and historical museum, and also hosts painting and music workshops.

 Horacio Rodríguez Plata Museum and Cultural Center